Thousands from coronavirus hot spots flocked to Maryland and Virginia as parts of the states reopened

-The 18 percent jump in travel from previous weekends brought a total 5.83 million trips to those areas between Friday and Sunday, according to an analysis by University of Maryland researchers.

-Virginia Gov. Ralph Northam (D) and Maryland Gov. Larry Hogan (R) lifted shutdown orders on some businesses and recreational facilities Friday, but allowed the hard hit Washington region to remain closed at the request of local leaders.
+Virginia Gov. Ralph Northam (D) and Maryland Gov. Larry Hogan (R) lifted shutdown orders on some businesses Friday but allowed the hard-hit Washington region to remain closed at the request of local leaders.

-The increase in travel, including from covid-19 hot spots, underscores concerns among public health experts that piecemeal lifting of restrictions increases the chances of the virus spreading.
+The increase in travel, including from coronavirus hot spots, underscores concerns among public health experts that piecemeal lifting of restrictions increases the chances of the virus spreading.
 They say they’re particularly concerned about rural areas, where there have been fewer cases, as people travel from closed areas to those that have reopened.

-Researchers said their findings also show the growing difficulty of containing the novel coronavirus in a highly mobile country, where people travel frequently between counties and states, both for work and leisure.
-They noted that the increase in travel started nationwide several weeks ago, well before the start of the busy summer travel season.

 “It’s a really bad scenario,” said Lei Zhang, lead researcher on the University of Maryland project.

-By reopening some parts of states considered at lower risk ahead of covid-19 hot spots, Zhang said, “It actively encourages people to travel from high-risk areas to these otherwise safer, more rural areas without many cases.
+By reopening some parts of states considered at lower risk ahead of coronavirus hot spots, Zhang said, “It actively encourages people to travel from high-risk areas to these otherwise safer, more rural areas without many cases.
 That’s certainly not a good trend.”

+He said the findings also show the growing difficulty of containing the novel coronavirus in a highly mobile country, where people travel frequently between counties and states, both for work and leisure.
+He noted that the increase in travel started nationwide several weeks ago, well before the start of the busy summer season.

-Maryland counties with beaches, boating and outdoor recreation saw the biggest jumps, including Cecil County on the Chesapeake Bay, Worcester County (home to Ocean City), and Garrett County (home to Deep Creek Lake).
-In Virginia, the top destinations were Bristol near the Tennessee border, Bland County on the West Virginia border and Emporia, close to the North Carolina line.
+Maryland counties with beaches, boating and outdoor recreation saw the biggest jumps, including Cecil County on the Chesapeake Bay, Worcester County (home to Ocean City) and Garrett County (home to Deep Creek Lake).
+In Virginia, the top destinations were Bristol on the Tennessee border, Bland County on the West Virginia border and Emporia, close to the North Carolina line.

 The findings were similar to a 13 percent weekly jump that researchers saw in cross-state travel to Georgia after it became one of the first states to reopen most businesses in late April.
 Most of those visitors came from surrounding states that remained shut down at the time.
 The 18 percent jump in visitors to the Delmarva region is probably higher because it was concentrated over a weekend and occurred in a densely populated area, Zhang said.